django-cumulus/django-cumulus/docs/index.rst

 TIMEOUT
 -------

-The timeout to use when attempting connections to Cloud Files.
+The timeout to use when attempting connections over swiftclient.
 Defaults to 5 (seconds).

 TTL
 ---